devceejay/devceejay/README.md

 ## About Me:

-I'm Chijioke, a passionate Front-end Web Developer on a journey to create web experiences that are both functional and visually appealing.
+I'm Chijioke, an aspiring Front-end Web Developer on a journey to create web experiences that are both functional and visually appealing.
 My interest in web development started from a fascination with how websites work, and the desire to bring my creativity into the digital world.

 Currently honing my skills in HTML, CSS, JavaScript through structured/guided learning resources and building hands-on projects.
 My aim is to grow into a proficient developer who can contribute to impactful projects and work with others to create meaningful digital experiences.